marcuswhybrow/ray-peat-rodeo/content/2010-11-19-endotoxin-with-the-herb-doctors.md

 One was regarding the carrots not being juiced.
 I used that a lot for someone who has— maybe not cancer, we don't know yet— but any of those cancer diets really call for a lot of vegetable juices and carrot juice is a big one.

 The other thing is, I don't know if you've heard of the Budwig diet?
-But [[Johanna Budwig|Dr Budwig]], a German woman, she discovered or introduced combining flaxseed oil with organic cottage cheese and blending them so that they would bond and that bond would help cells form a stronger electrical charge so they could break away and form new cells and not form cancerous or abnormal cell structure.
+But [[Budwig, Johanna|Dr Budwig]], a German woman, she discovered or introduced combining flaxseed oil with organic cottage cheese and blending them so that they would bond and that bond would help cells form a stronger electrical charge so they could break away and form new cells and not form cancerous or abnormal cell structure.

 So, one is on the carrot juice and the other is for the flaxseed oil.
 Of course, not the lignan flaxseed oil.
 But does it change that bacteria when it's combined and bonded with something like cottage cheese?
 And I can take my answer off the air, that's fine.